2023 Madrid municipal election

-A municipal election was held in Madrid on Sunday, 28 May 2023, to elect the 12th City Council of the municipality.
+A municipal election was held in Madrid on 28 May 2023 to elect the 12th City Council of the municipality.
 All 57 seats in the City Council were up for election.
-It was held concurrently with regional elections in twelve autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in twelve autonomous communities and local elections all across Spain.

 Overview

 Under the 1978 Constitution, the governance of municipalities in Spain—part of the country's local government system—was centered on the figure of city councils (ayuntamientos), local corporations with independent legal personality composed of a mayor, a government council and an elected legislative assembly.
+The mayor was indirectly elected by the local assembly, requiring an absolute majority; otherwise, the candidate from the most-voted party automatically became mayor (ties were resolved by drawing lots).
 In the case of Madrid, the top-tier administrative and governing body was the City Council of Madrid.

+Date

+The term of local assemblies in Spain expired four years after the date of their previous election, with election day being fixed for the fourth Sunday of May every four years.
+The election decree was required to be issued no later than 54 days before the scheduled election date and published on the following day in the Official State Gazette (BOE).
+The previous local elections were held on 26 May 2019, setting the date for election day on the fourth Sunday of May four years later, which was 28 May 2023.